 When trying to ascertain when to say ‘I love you’, apart from the time you’ve spent together, the relationship stage you’re in – for instance, are you exclusive yet? – and the moment you choose to voice your feelings also matter.
 Not everyone may be as fortunate as Heena to have the person you’re in love with reciprocate their feelings eventually if not immediately.

 To decipher when is it okay to say ‘I love you’, it’s important to understand when it’s not.
-Here are a few scenarios:
+Don’t want to be running around with the anxiety around ‘I want to say ‘I love you’ but it’s too early.
+So should I?’
+Here are a few scenarios where you absolutely should not:

 - Too soon: We’ve already established when is the right time to say ‘I love you’ – 3 to 5 months after you’ve been together.
-Sure, this is not set in stone.
+No, saying ‘I love you’ after 2 months is not common but this too, depends from person to person.
+This is not set in stone.
 If you strongly feel you’re in love with your partner and see signs they may be in love with you too, this timeline can be altered.
 Even so, saying ‘I love you’ within the first few days of dating or a couple of weeks into the relationship may still be too soon

-- When you’re drunk: Saying ‘I love you’ to a new partner for the first time under the influence of alcohol should be right there with drunk texting an ex in the list of foolish behaviors that bring you nothing but regret.
+- When you’re drunk: When should you say ‘I love you’ to your girlfriend?
+Definitely when you’re not six drinks down.
+Saying ‘I love you’ to a new partner for the first time under the influence of alcohol should be right there with drunk texting an ex in the list of foolish behaviors that bring you nothing but regret.
 When you say ‘I love you’ in an inebriated state, the other person doesn’t know what to make of it.
 The awkwardness from the moment can spill onto the relationship

 - Over text: This one is especially for all of you out there wondering when to say ‘I love you’ in a long-distance relationship.
 Saying it in person may be a luxury you don’t have, still, at the very least say it over a video call or during a virtual date.
 Saying ‘I love you’ for the first time over text is a bad idea because it just blunts the impact of your feelings